 Check the oil level in your Hunter Original ceiling fan by unscrewing the oil-hole screw on the side of the switch housing.
 If oil does not flow from the hole, you must add oil to the fan.

 Spread newspapers on the ground directly beneath your fan, and protect any outdoor furniture with an old sheet or tarp.

-Recheck the oil level by releasing the fan, and let it hang straight from the ceiling.
+Check the oil level again by releasing the fan, and let it hang straight from the ceiling.
 See if oil flows from the oil hole.
 Add additional oil if none flows from the screw hole.
-Replace the oil-hole screw, and then turn the fan on to coat the bearings with oil
+Replace the oil-hole screw, and then turn the fan on to coat the bearings with oil.